Mine Falls Park: History

 The park encompasses 325 acre on both sides of the Everett Turnpike.
 The name "Mine Falls" dates from the 18th century, when low-quality lead was supposedly mined from the islands below the falls.
 In the early 19th century, the potential of the Nashua River to drive the wheels of industrial mills was recognized after the success of the Merrimack Canal, dug in the 1820s in Lowell, Massachusetts, 10 mi downstream from Nashua.

 The first gates were built in 1826, and the gatehouse near Mine falls was built in 1886.
 The property was once owned by the Nashua Manufacturing Company, which harnessed the river's flow for power in its mills.
 The mills closed in 1948 and the owner Textron sold it to the Nashua New Hampshire Foundation.
 After that, the area was used for various commercial purposes, while the river suffered from severe pollution.
 A 1973 visit from the Environmental Protection Agency's Program to Photographically Document Subjects of Environmental Concern (DOCUMERICA) led to the creation of the Mine Falls Park master plan in 1974.
 In 1981, a regulation-sized soccer playing field was added to the park.

 In 1981, a new footbridge over the Nashua River canal was built at the end of Whipple Street, allowing additional access to the playing field area.
 The playing area was later expanded to include additional fields for soccer.
 The trails provide a highway underpass and a bicycle and pedestrian path to cross the Nashua River.

 In 1987, the Nashua River Canal and the Nashua Manufacturing Company Historic District (the Millyard) were placed on the National Register of Historic Places.
 In 1992, the park trails were designated part of the New Hampshire Heritage Trail system, which extends 130 mi along the Merrimack River from Massachusetts to Canada.
 In 1986, Mine Falls was commissioned to be the site of a small, city-owned hydroelectric dam with a capacity of three megawatts.

 City officials had allowed an encampment of the homeless, known as "Maple Island", in the park.
 An attack on a homeless man in 2009 prompted renewed concern about it, and officials cleared the settlement.
 Some local homeless made a new camp on nearby private land.

-Developments

-As of April 23, 2022, the bridge across the canal near Nashua South High School is closed to both vehicles and pedestrians.
-The bridge at the end of Whipple street remains open.